-Established in 1998 from the merger of Ashford and St Peter’s Hospitals, the Trust has been on a long journey of development and improvement to its current position as the largest provider of acute hospital services to Surrey residents including becoming a Foundation Trust in December 2010.
+Established in 1998 from the merger of Ashford and St Peter’s Hospitals, the Trust has been on a long journey of development and improvement to its current position as the largest provider of acute hospital services to Surrey residents.
+It became a Foundation Trust in December 2010.

-Ashford and St Peter’s Hospitals NHS Foundation Trust serves a population of over 410,000 people living in the boroughs of Runnymede, Spelthorne, Woking and parts of Elmbridge, Hounslow, Surrey Heath and beyond.
-The Trust employs around 3,800 individual members of staff and in 2017/18 our turnover for the year was £306.5 million.
+Ashford and St Peter’s Hospitals NHS Foundation Trust serves a population of more than 410,000 people living in the boroughs of Runnymede, Spelthorne, Woking and parts of Elmbridge, Hounslow, Surrey Heath and beyond.
+The Trust employs around 3,800 individual members of staff.
+Our turnover was £343.4m in 2019/20 with a financial surplus of £1.2m.

-The Trust provides a whole range of services across its two hospital sites in Surrey - Ashford Hospital, situated along the A30 close to the border with Hounslow, and St Peter’s Hospital in Chertsey.
+The Trust provides a whole range of services across its hospital sites.
 The majority of planned care, like day case and orthopaedic surgery and rehabilitation services, is provided at Ashford Hospital, with more complex medical and surgical care and emergency services at St Peter’s Hospital.

 Our vision and strategy